 Our second tour in Hue was down the Perfume River to various pagodas, mausoleums and monuments located on its banks.
 We were picked up at our AirBnB by a pair of scooters and that was an adventure on its own.
 Traffic in Vietnam follows its own mysterious rules and, while Hue’s roads are tame by the standards the country’s larger cities, it’s still a wild scene.
-We got to our destination safely and joined a fleet of tourist boats as they headed out, all with similar dragon decorations.
+We got to our destination safely and joined a fleet of tourist boats as they headed out, all with a similar dragon motif.
 Lunch was served on the boat.
 It’s an industry.

 Many of the incredible places we visited were built to memorialize emperors of the Nguyen dynasty, which had been a powerful family for centuries and unified Vietnam in 1802.
 They started as vassals of the Chinese and ended as puppets of their French colonial rulers.
 Their administrative structure, culture (Buddhism, Confucianism & Taoism), architecture and design motifs have clear Chinese roots and their language was Chinese.